evalapplydotorg/tblm-private/content/posts/2013-08-11-transit-for-beginners-by-rheea-mukherjee.md

 draft: true
 author: Rheea Mukherjee
 category: fiction
-summary: "Perhaps one characteristic of modern life is that the best friend we will ever make-- the kind who accept us unconditionally and listen, just listen--- is a stranger we met at the cavernous train station, the tourist-trap ferry, the no-particular-place place, while waiting, as always, to go on to more important things.
+summary: "Perhaps one characteristic of modern life is that the best friend we'll ever have-- the kind who accept us unconditionally and listen, just listen--- is a stranger we met at the cavernous train station, the tourist-trap ferry, the no-particular-place place, while waiting, as always, to go on to more important things.
 Rheea Mukherjee's story considers this